davidmerrick/wyatt/README.md

 # Wyatt

 Lambda service triggered by a monthly CloudWatch event which fetches your Verizon bill in JSON format and stores it in S3.
+On upload, the S3 bucket publishes a notification to SNS topic `wyatt-prd`.

-I'm writing a separate, private service which will trigger off of the S3 event and split the bill with my family.
+I have a separate, private service which triggers off of this notification event and splits the bill with my family.

 Named after [Ben Wyatt](https://en.wikipedia.org/wiki/Ben_Wyatt_(Parks_and_Recreation)), the auditor from "Parks and Rec" played by Adam Scott.